denovodreamer/ud-data-structures-and-algorithms/03_basic_algorithms/project/05_autocomplete_tries_explanation.md

 **Efficiency Analysis:**

-The time complexity for the autocompletion feature is O(n), with n the number of characters in the string.
+The input string to autocomplete has n characters.

+Both insert and find a word it takes linear time O(n), since there is a complete string traversal.

+For the space complexity, it will be less than the total number of words in the trie, which depends on word overlapping for the beggining of the corresponding strings.
+That's the main advantage of using tries.